 Classic vehicle restoration is a time-consuming process.
 Make sure you have a plan in advance.
 What will you do if you run over schedule?
 Or over budget?
-Early Bronco restoration cost can vary significantly.
+Early Bronco restoration costs can vary significantly.

 Is everyone in your household okay with you occupying the garage for that entire time, or might you need to rent a space?

 You’d think with how time-consuming restoration is, everyone would be eager to declare it finished, right?
 But with restoration, there’s always something else that could be done.
-As such, restoration projects can stretch on infinitely if you’re not careful.
+As such, restoration projects can go on infinitely if you’re not careful.